gitting-around/swrob-01-Exercises/Matlab and ROS/ExerciseGettingStartedWithTurtlebot3.md

 /etc/netplan/50-cloud-init.yaml
 ```
 You can edit the file either though SSH, if you can access the Raspberry Pi, otherwise, you can mount the SD-card on your Linux computer and edit the file.
 Note that intentation is important in the YAML-file.

+Restart the Turtlebot and wait for it to connect to your hotspot.
+On your hotspot, note the IP-address assigned to the Turlebot.

 ## 2. Turtlebot
 The TurtleBot is built according to this description: https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview